And greetings to you thrill seekers, music lovers, conversationalists all across the fruited plane.

 Why won't you let her?

-Because it's clear it's a New York Times is trying to keep her buttoned up and willing to go to jail with all these great praises of her as a great principled reporter and so forth.
+Because it's clear it's the New York Times that's trying to keep her buttoned up and willing to go to jail with all these great praises of her as a great principled reporter and so forth.

 It's poor old Judith Miller.

-She was explaining, she wrote the law and she explained what it isn't what involves what you have to do to pass the test here in order to break the law.
+She wrote the law and she explained what involves it, what you have to do to pass the test here in order to break the law.

 She says nothing has gotten anywhere near breaking law in this case.